- Instructions for Form 1040-NR-EZ - Introductory Material

 WorldPay US, Inc.

-Cash is a new in-person payment option for individuals provided through retail partners with a maximum of $1,000 per day per transaction.
-To make a cash payment you must first be registered online at www.officialpayments.com/fed, our Official Payment provider.
+Cash is an in-person payment option for individuals provided through retail partners with a maximum of $1,000 per day per transaction.
+To make a cash payment, you must first be registered online at www.officialpayments.com/fed, our Official Payment provider.

 Before submitting a payment through the mail, please consider alternative methods.
-One of our safe, quick and easy electronic payment options might be right for you.
+One of our safe, quick, and easy electronic payment options might be right for you.
 If you choose to mail a tax payment, make your check or money order payable to "United States Treasury" for the full amount due.
 Do not send cash.
 Do not attach the payment to your return.
-Write "2016 Form 1040NR-EZ" and your name, address, daytime phone number, and SSN or ITIN on your payment.
+Write "2019 Form 1040-NR-EZ" and your name, address, daytime phone number, and SSN or ITIN on your payment.

 To help us process your payment, enter the amount on the right side of the check like this: $ XXX.XX.
 Do not use dashes or lines (for example, do not enter "$ XXX–" or "$ XXXxx/100 ").

-You may need to (a) increase the amount of income tax withheld from your pay by filing a new Form W-4 or (b) make estimated tax payments for 2017.
-See Income Tax Withholding and Estimated Tax Payments for 2017 under Reminders, later.
+You may need to (a) increase the amount of income tax withheld from your pay by filing a new Form W-4, or (b) make estimated tax payments for 2020.
+See Income Tax Withholding and Estimated Tax Payments for 2020 under Reminders, later.

 What if you cannot pay?